Let’s Answer the Question, “Why Should Students Be Allowed to Use Cell Phones in Class?” With 9 Reasons

 Cell phones are a forbidden item in most classrooms.
-Many schools have policies against students taking their cell phones out of their backpacks during the day or even bringing them to school at all.
+Many schools have policies against students taking their gadgets out of their backpacks during the day or even bringing them to school at all.

 Are You for or Against Phones at School?